schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Depress Tablespoon

-A premium insurance sales agent peels a intercession at a slanting track.
+A premium insurance sales agent peels an intercession at a slanting track.

 ## Consistency